Do you know the direction the search engine optimization industry is moving right now and why?

 Some people believe that social media traffic beats search traffic by far regarding conversion but that’s not true.

 Most individuals who see your product page on social media are not necessarily searching for it, they often stumble upon it accidentally and might eventually land on your page If it’s enticing enough.
-However, the chances of them taking your desired action are often slim.
+However, the chances of them taking your desired action is often slim.

 On the other hand, people who visit the search engine are often looking for something.
 I doubt if someone can just wake up and start searching for something on Google just for the fun of it, unlike social media.